 This tour will be led by Senior Historian Chris Anderson who is an expert on the Normandy Invasion, Band of Brothers, and 101st Airborne.
 Chris was a personal confidant of Major Dick Winters, commander of Easy Company, as well as many other veterans of WWII.
 George Luz, Jr., the son of Easy Company member George Luz, Sr., will be the tour assistant.
 Chris and George will share personal stories of many of the men of Easy Company as well as other paratroopers, adding to your experience.

-80th Anniversary of D-Day: Churchill’s London to Battle of the Bulge Tour
+80th Anniversary of D-Day: Churchill’s England and D-Day to the Rhine

 80th Anniversary of D-Day: Patton’s 3rd Army Tour